kyleabeauchamp/FitEnsemble/README.md

 fit_ensemble is a software package for constructing conformational ensembles by combining simulation and experiment.

-fit_ensemble was developed by Kyle A. Beauchamp with the support of professors Rhiju Das and Vijay S. Pande.
+fit_ensemble was developed by Kyle A. Beauchamp with the support of professors Rhiju Das (http://www.stanford.edu/~rhiju/) and Vijay S. Pande (folding.stanford.edu/Pande).

 Links
 =====